jj1bdx/airspy-fmradion/README.md

 ### Required libraries

+Note: libvolk is now required from v0.8.0, as suggested by Takehiro Sekine.

 If you install from source in your own installation path, you have to specify the include path and library path.
 For example if you installed it in `/opt/install/libairspy` you have to add `-DAIRSPY_INCLUDE_DIR=/opt/install/libairspy/include -DAIRSPYHF_INCLUDE_DIR=/opt/install/libairspyhf/include` to the cmake options.

-Note: Boost is no longer required since v0.7.7-pre1.

 ### Debian/Ubuntu Linux

-Base requirements:

-  - `sudo apt-get install cmake pkg-config libusb-1.0-0-dev libasound2-dev`

-To install the library from a Debian/Ubuntu installation just do:

-  - `sudo apt-get install libairspy-dev libairspyhf-dev librtlsdr-dev libsoxr-dev`
+  - `sudo apt-get install cmake pkg-config libusb-1.0-0-dev libasound2-dev libairspy-dev libairspyhf-dev librtlsdr-dev libsoxr-dev libvolk1-dev`

 ### macOS